ad3ldev/TSF-Intern/README.md

 ### Caveats

 Unable to use prisma as my main database connection so I used.
+Supabase direct API is used instead